whot/uji/README.md

-Uji - todo list generator and tracking system
+Uji - checklist generator and tracking system
 =============================================

-uji is a tool to generate 'todo lists' from template files and hold on to those lists forever or until the cows come home, whichever happens later.
+uji is a tool to generate checklists from template files and hold on to those lists forever or until the cows come home, whichever happens later.

+uji is useful for cases where a user has
+- large checklists with overlapping items, e.g. the same sets of test to be performed on different hardware
+- the checklists are recurring, e.g. they need to be performed on every package update
+- not all checklist items will be ticked every time but the user needs to remember which ones were ticked off
+- there is other free-form information to be stored alongside the checklists

 The main purpose of uji is to simplify the answer to "Wait, didn't I test this?"